ogratwicklcs/ansible_windows_workshop/7-win-patch/README.md

 >     updates.
 We tell it to only install updates from specific
 >     categories using a variable. `reboot` attribute will automatically
 >     reboot the remote host if it is required and continue to install
 >     updates after the reboot.
-We will also use a survey variable to
->     stop us from rebooting even if needed.
-If the reboot\_server value
->     is not specified we will set the reboot attribute to yes.
->

 Section 3: Save and Commit
 ==========================

 Your playbook is done!
 But remember we still need to commit the changes to source code control.

-Click `File` → `Save All` to save the files you’ve written

 ![site.yml](images/7-win_update-playbook.png)